 - 1/4 cup buckwheat flour

 - 250 g vine tomatoes

 - 1 tbsp curry powder

 - 1 cup full-fat coconut milk

-Making sure your hands are slightly damp, form the batter into 8-9 large meatballs.
-Arrange them on a non-stick baking sheet or baking paper and bake in the oven for 25-30 minutes, until golden and crispy on the outside.
+- Arrange the meatballs on the baking tray and bake in the preheated oven for 25-30 minutes, until golden and crispy on the outside.

 - While the lentil meatballs are in the oven, start preparing the curry sauce.
 Add the onion and garlic to a non-stick pan and cook for 2-3 minutes to soften.

 - Add the tomatoes, garam masala, curry powder, turmeric and salt.
 Cook for 4-5 minutes, until fragrant and the tomatoes soften.

 - Add the coconut milk and simmer, stirring frequently, over a medium heat for around 15 minutes.